StefanGreve/midorianki/readme.md

 This project is a CLI that converts CSV files from [Midori](https://apps.apple.com/us/app/midori-japanese-dictionary/id385231773) into [Anki](https://apps.ankiweb.net/) APKG decks.
-You can also use your own CSV files as long they follow the `kanji,kana,meaning` mandated by the `midorianki` application.
+You can also use your own CSV files as long they follow the `kanji,kana,meaning` convention mandated by the `midorianki` application.

 ## Screenshot